How do you pay off a mortgage in 5 years?

 |Jack’s Annual Tax: -$15,922.00||Jill’s Annual Tax: -$15,922.00|

 |Jack’s Take Home Pay: $59,078.00||Jill’s Take Home Pay: $59,078.00|

 Total Income: $4,544.46 / Fortnight

-Normally I’d run out a big long list of expenses you might have but it really doesn’t matter as they should only account for 30% of your after tax wage or $1,363.34 per fortnight in this example.
+Ultimately the exact expense and amount really doesn’t matter as they should only account for ~30% of your after tax wage or $1,363.34 per fortnight in this example once you’ve properly gone through them all and ensured they’re as efficient as possible.
 If they don’t, get to work on cutting those expenses!

 Assuming that this is a 80% loan to value ratio mortgage (ie. the mortgage is only for 80% of the total cost of the house) this means we get a house valued at $360,000 / 0.80 = $450,000.